The dib-chromatic number of digraphs: Introduction

 A vertex $u$ is called a \emph{$b^+$-vertex} with respect to a coloring $\varsigma$ of a digraph $D$ if $u$ is incident to a vertex colored with each color different from the color of $u$.
 Analogously, a vertex $v$ is a \emph{$b^-$-vertex} with respect to $\varsigma$ if $v$ is incident from a vertex colored with each color different from the color of $v$.

 A \emph{$b$-coloring} of $D$ is a coloring of $D$ such that each color class contains a $b^+$-vertex and a $b^-$-vertex.
 We define the \emph{$dib$-chromatic number} of $D$, denoted by $dib(D)$, as the largest $k$ such that $D$ admits an acyclic $b$-coloring with $k$ colors.
+The existence of $b$-colorations is given in the parallel paper by one of the co-authors in \cite{montellano2025dib}.